apocalyptech/choosable/README.md

 commandline interface with which to edit the book, create new pages, etc.

+You can get some fancy colorization on the app if the python library "Colorama" is installed.
+You can specify either `light` or `dark` with the `-c` or `--color` option, if you're using a terminal with a light or dark background, respectively:

+    ./choosable.py -f romeo.yaml -c dark
+    ./choosable.py --filename romeo.yaml --color light

+You can also change the color scheme while the app is running.

 Upon launching the app, you'll be presented with a screen similar to the following: